-Following the 2016-17 school year, the State Auditor's Office (SAO) issued no findings in its Accountability Audit Report regarding teacher and staff credentials as tested through its evaluation of staff mix compliance.
+Following the 2017-18 school year, the State Auditor's Office (SAO) issued no findings in its Accountability Audit Report regarding teacher and staff credentials.

 As verified through compliance submissions based on the Annual Compliance Calendar, the Commission identified no areas of non-compliance related to employment considerations or background checks.